 SOCaaS provides expert, objective vulnerabilities assessments that can identify the weak points of your network, infrastructure, and applications.
 This gives you a foundation for more efficient cyber security spending and strategic planning.

-2. Transition from Reactive to Proactive Cyber Security
+2. Transition from A Reactive to A Proactive Cyber Security strategy

 Traditional cyber security is reactive—you’ve taken action in response to threats that are identified by perimeter defenses.
 But when you’re faced with advanced, modern threats, you can’t expect to mitigate damages effectively enough through reactive cyber security measures.